D-Roberts/icd-gen/README.md

     *4. likely a bug in the 2-head archi [the icd first task] *6.
 Refactor linear and spatial groups 1 and 2 archis to implement exactly the archis in the theory section.
     *7. Refactor DAM energy and grad fn with torch not numpy.
 Also - debug, result should not be a matrix.
     *8. Torchify out of numpy pretty much everything up until matplotlib.
-Use torch efficient implementations for functions where available, for instance Jacobians.
+Use torch efficient implementations for functions where available, for instance Jacobians(torch jacrev) if I need them.